 The government of the People's Republic of Congo is working on new measures to stop foreign exploitation of forestry.

-The government of the People's Republic of Congo is working on new measures to stop foreign exploitation of forestry.
+Background: The government of the People's Republic of Congo is working on new measures to stop foreign exploitation of forestry.
 About half the country is forest and timber is by far the Congo's biggest export.

 Several countries are interested in financing new timber processing complexes.
 But the government is anxious to develop the industry itself.
 The United Nations Development Programme, and the Food and Agriculture Organisation, have set up a forestry training centre for Congolese technicians at Mossendjo in the south-west of the country.

 French expatriates make up most of the staff at the centre.
 There are three departments - timber cutting, the saw mill and carpentry -- and the centre has 120,000 acres of forest at its disposal.